 - Going to meetups and connecting with other people with similar passions.

 While the category may be broad, it all falls into the spectrum of creating various opportunities to improve your lifestyle beyond what would otherwise be possible.
 Starting Break the Twitch has been one of the best things I’ve ever done for my own intentional living journey.
 It has allowed me to connect with incredible people and establish a platform to share ideas beyond my physical self.
 If the site exploded and disappeared, I’d start it all over again today.

 Starting now: Assume the title of Entrepreneur and start thinking about ways that you can create opportunities to extend beyond the first two steps of minimizing clutter and building habits.
 It may be something you love making or perhaps a skill you have that you can share with others.
 Grab your smart phone and upload a video to YouTube, you never know what connections and benefits may come of it.

-Start today using what you already have
+Start today, using what you already have to break the twitch.

 The absolute best way to make any fundamental shift in life is to simply take action using the resources available.
 No course will do the work, and new running shoes won’t put one foot in front of the other.
 It’s the small consistent steps in the right direction that will move us to where we want to be.
 With that in mind, employing the above philosophy should help in making meaningful progress towards that ideal day we truly want.